kzkedzierska/sonics/README.md

 ## INSTALLATION

-In order to configure the script run the install.sh script.
-If more than one python3 installed supply the path for the python version.
-Script will check for all dependencies and inform you if some are missing.
-After installation it will run a simple test and report on whether everything is working as expected.
+The install.sh script checks for all the dependencies and requirements, and informs the user if a package is not installed.
+The user should provide the path to the version of python3 that they want SONiCS to use, in cases where more than one version of python3 is installed.
+At the end, the install.sh script runs a simple test and reports on whether everything is working as expected.
+Run the install.sh  script as follows:

 ```bash
 bash install.sh [PATH_TO_PYTHON3]